 Won’t this make your business too constrained?

 Many health coaches say they don’t want to be tied down to specific procedures.
 If that is the case you probably need standard operating procedures more than anyone.
 Having SOPS will allow you to more quickly complete the repetitive tasks so you can get on with the more creative work.
 They also allow you to outsource the tasks you don’t like working on.

 Standard operating procedures can also help you find areas in your business that are constraints and allow you to address these issues so you can move on to things you really want to be working on.

 Using standard operating procedures is an important part of any business.
 But they don’t need to be overly complicated.
-If you want to get started with Trello for creating your SOPs, you can download my Trello board pack if you answer a few simple questions about your wellness business.
+If you need help with your business operations, book a call to find out how I can help.